- Our Issues

 1. Management of Foundation Affairs.
 The affairs of the Foundation shall be managed by a Board of Directors.
 The Board of Directors shall oversee the operations of the Foundation, which shall be carried out by an executive director who shall be the person then serving as the general secretary of the AAUP.
 The Foundation, through the Board of Directors or the executive director, shall provide a report on its activities annually to the AAUP.

 2. Election and Terms.
-The Board of Directors shall consist of nine directors, selected as follows:
+The Board of Directors shall consist of ten directors, selected as follows:

 a.
 The president, first vice-president, second vice president, and the secretary-treasurer of the AAUP shall serve as directors of the Foundation as long as they continue to serve as such officers.